 Spent coffee grounds are an important resource, rich in nutrients and minerals which are currently being wasted in landfill.
 Many different uses for SCG are being explored around the world, from odour busting clothing to biodiesel.
 It's important to repurpose SCG to make use of this fantastic resource and avoid the methane produced when sent to landfill.
 Methane is a powerful greenhouse gas, over 20 times more potent than carbon dioxide, and is created when organic materials break down without the presence of oxygen in landfill.

-We are excited to be trialing a new program at the end of 2018 - Coffee 4 Planet Ark, where we will be collecting SCG from Sydney cafes, diverting them from landfill, recycling them into compost and soil fertiliser and researching other potential higher value end uses.
+We are excited to be trialling a new program at the end of 2018 - Coffee 4 Planet Ark, where we will be collecting SCG from Sydney cafes and Melbourne corporate businesses, diverting them from landfill, recycling them into compost and soil fertiliser and researching other potential higher value end uses.

 This trial has been made possible thanks to the support from our foundation members Allpress Espresso, Genovese Coffee, Grinders Coffee, Lavazza and TATA Global Beverages.
 These businesses are leading the way in sustainability, innovation and are taking responsibility for the end of life of their product.

 Interested in hearing more?

 - If you are a café based in Sydney and interested in being involved in the trial please contact email@example.com.